 Per the recent Trustees’ Statement of July 22nd, funds are now being cautiously used as plans continue to be refined and validated.

 For the past nineteen years, we have been working hard to make a two ship model work, as we have always believed it to be in the best interests of our mission and stakeholders.
 Over recent years, many steps have been taken to try and ensure two ships can be kept in service (See answer to “Why such short notice and how has this come about?”).

-However, despite this progress, the Trustees are now of the view it is too expensive and financially challenging to continue operating two ships.
+However, despite this progress, the Trustees are now of the view it is too risky, expensive and financially challenging to continue operating two ships.
 The future planned costs to sustain a two-ship fleet are too high, as are the monthly running costs compared to the income we can reliably predict.
-As a result, moving to a one ship fleet will improve the JST’s financial sustainability by significantly reducing the organisation’s overheads and cash needs, both onshore and offshore.
+As a result, moving to a one ship fleet will improve the JST’s financial sustainability by significantly reducing the organisation’s overheads (ongoing costs) and cash needs, both onshore and offshore.

 Despite the reduction in overall capacity, moving to a one-ship model has the potential to increase the JST’s charitable impact by allowing us to have a more rigorous application process to determine which crew will sail with us, and by focusing our charitable resources on those who would most benefit from one of our transformative, life-enhancing voyages.

 A single vessel will also help the JST deliver a much stronger voyage experience by concentrating investment into crew training, professional development, along with ship maintenance, and other elements that improve life on-board (e.g. upgrading adaptive technologies).

 We appreciate that both JST ships are much-loved and have a loyal following.
 However, the consideration of which vessel to retain had to be taken on purely objective factors and with our beneficiaries in mind.